 Creating more sustainable products, through using more sustainable materials and intermediate processing techniques.

-Haikure is committed to reducing the impact of products, including specific impact areas for denim such as water, energy and chemicals use.
-Haikure could further develop a strategy for delivering these commitments, resulting in a level 1 score of 49%.
-Haikure integrates more sustainable materials into 60.8% of its collection.
-Haikure is yet to demonstrate what intermediate processing techniques are used in it products.
-There is also scope for Haikure to set targets for using more sustainable materials, resulting in a level 2 score of 20%.
-Due to the high percentage of sustainable materials used, a score of 11% was achieved at level 3.
+Haikure has continued its commitment to reducing the impact of products, including specific impact areas.
+Haikure could further develop a strategy for delivering these commitments, resulting in a level 1 score of 53%.
+Haikure integrates more sustainable materials into 32% of its overall collection.
+Haikure is yet to set to increase the use of more sustainable materials, resulting in a level 2 score of 25%.
+Due to the high percentage of sustainable materials used, a score of 4% was achieved at level 3.

 Managing and monitoring manufacturing impacts (chemicals, energy, water and waste).